Truth (The Falcon and the Winter Soldier): Development

 By October 2018, Marvel Studios was developing a limited series starring Anthony Mackie's Sam Wilson / Falcon and Sebastian Stan's Bucky Barnes / Winter Soldier from the Marvel Cinematic Universe (MCU) films.
 Malcolm Spellman was hired as head writer of the series, which was announced as The Falcon and the Winter Soldier in April 2019.
 Spellman modeled the series after buddy films that deal with race, such as 48 Hrs.
 (1982), The Defiant Ones (1958), Lethal Weapon (1987), and Rush Hour (1998).
 Kari Skogland was hired to direct the miniseries a month later, and executive produced alongside Spellman and Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Nate Moore.
 The fifth episode, titled "Truth", was written by Dalan Musson.
 It takes its name from the comic book Truth: Red, White & Black by Robert Morales and Kyle Baker, which tells the story of the character Isaiah Bradley, a Black man who became Captain America after being imprisoned and experimented on.
-The episode was released on the streaming service Disney+ on April 16, 2021.

 Writing

-Spellman felt episode five was the one in the series where "it just gets real", while Moore added the episode would tie many of the various plot threads together that "maybe felt disparate or not fully formed together" and "really gets to be the culmination of the theme" of legacy for the series.
-Co-executive producer Zoie Nagelhout felt Valentina Allegra de Fontaine was "the perfect character" to enter John Walker's life as a way to "complicate what he's going through and give him a weird almost ominous light at the end of the tunnel".
-She continued that since Walker is someone who needs to have a purpose in their life, meeting de Fontaine excites him and created a "catharsis" for him.
-Spellman decided to add de Fontaine to the series after looking for a member of the CIA or S.H.I.E.L.D. in the comic books who could be the one to "embrace [Walker] after all he's been through" and set him on his new journey.

-Mackie said the moment when Barnes said he never considered the implications of a Black man becoming Captain America was "the huge turning point" for Wilson, adding it was "a cathartic experience" and one that turned Wilson "completely on his head and moved him in the direction of accepting the idea of being Captain America".
+Spellman said this episode was where the series "just gets real", while Moore said it ties together the series' various plot threads and "gets to be the culmination of the theme" of legacy.
+Skogland said Wilson's gaining of Captain America's shield in the episode allowed him to understand that "what defines a hero today is not the same ideal as it was when [Steve Rogers] first picked up the shield".
+She sought to convey Wilson as accepting this "iconic historically white symbol" as a Black man through both public and private discussions.
+Wilson has several conversations about taking on the mantle of Captain America in the episode.
+Spellman described the character's visit to Isaiah Bradley as "confronting the dragon" with the shield as a "talisman".
+He said Bradley personified Wilson's doubts, especially as he is candid about his poor treatment at the hands of the U.S. government, and in stating his belief that America would not react positively to a Black Captain America.
+Spellman wanted this to be something that Wilson has to live with as he moves forward in the role.
+Spellman believed that Wilson's conversation with his sister Sarah was the "final straw" in encouraging him to become Captain America.
+He identified a moment in the scene in which she says, "I never thought you were running away", interpreting this as her giving him implicit permission to accept the role.
+Spellman wanted both Bradley and Sarah to have valid arguments for Wilson to consider, and he sought to have the "truth of the characters to make this journey difficult" which connects to the episode's title.
+Later, Barnes tells Wilson that he never considered the implications of a Black man becoming Captain America.
+Mackie said this was cathartic and a "huge turning point" for Wilson.